Irish Free State Constitution Act 1922: Northern Ireland secedes from the Irish Free State

 On 7 December 1922, the day after the establishment of the Irish Free State, the Parliament of Northern Ireland addressed the King requesting its secession from Irish Free State.
 The address was unanimous, with the abstentionist Nationalist and Sinn Féin members absent.
 The King replied shortly thereafter to say that he had caused his Ministers and the Government of the Irish Free State to be informed that Northern Ireland was to do so.

 Position in Irish law

-After the Statute of Westminster 1931, the UK government recognised the right of the Irish government to amend or repeal the UK act, but in fact the Irish government did not do so until it was formally repealed as spent by the Statute Law Revision Act 2007.
+After the Statute of Westminster 1931 (22 & 23 Geo.
+5. c.
+4), the UK government recognised the right of the Irish government to amend or repeal the UK act, but in fact the Irish government did not do so until it was formally repealed as spent by the Statute Law Revision Act 2007.
 The Irish government amended the Irish act in 1933, and the 1937 constitution repealed the entire Free State constitution.
 The UK Judicial Committee of the Privy Council ruled in 1935 that the 1933 act had implicitly amended the UK act with respect to the jurisdiction of the Free State.
 The Irish Supreme Court has taken the view that the Free State constitution was enacted by the Irish act, not by the subsequent UK act.
 This reflects the view of popular sovereignty rather than parliamentary sovereignty, with the constitution's legitimacy ultimately springing from the 1922 Irish election.

+The following provisions of the act were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.